Main Content

 • "mse" / "mean-squared-error" / "l2loss" — Mean squared error for regression tasks.

-• Built-in metric object — If you need more flexibility, you can use built-in metric objects.
-The software supports these built-in metric objects:
+• Built-in metric object — If you need more flexibility, you can use one of these built-in metric objects:

-When you create a built-in metric object, you can specify additional options such as the averaging type and for classification tasks, whether the task is single-label or multilabel classification.
+When you create a built-in metric object, you can specify additional options such as the averaging type.
+For classification tasks, you can specify whether the task is single-label or multilabel classification.

 • Custom metric function handle — If the metric you need is not a built-in metric, then you can specify custom metrics using a function handle.
 The function must have the syntax metric = metricFunction(Y,T), where Y corresponds to the network predictions and T corresponds to the target responses.
 For networks with multiple outputs, the syntax must be metric = metricFunction(Y1,…,YN,T1,…TM), where N is the number of outputs and M is the number of targets.
 For more information, see Define Custom Metric Function.